supa2/Automaton/Automaton-Machine-class.md

 ### int msgPeek( uint8_t id_msg ) ###

-Checks the queue for the given message type (id), if one is found leaves it in the queue and returns 1.
+Checks the queue for the given message type (id), if one is found the number of messages is returned.
+The queue is left unchanged.

 ```c++
 case EVT_DISABLED :